John Wayne Cancer Institute Welcomes New Faculty Members

 by Zara Jethani

-The John Wayne Cancer Institute is pleased to announce the addition of four new neuroscience faculty members to their growing organization.
+The Saint John’s Cancer Institute is pleased to announce the addition of four new neuroscience faculty members to their growing organization.

 ACHAL SINGH ACHROL, MD

 Dr. Achal Achrol is an academic neurosurgeon who is committed to leading translational research programs that advance treatment options for patients suffering from brain tumors, stroke, intracranial aneurysms and vascular malformations.
 He has expertise in computer-assisted minimally invasive keyhole and microvascular neurosurgery, using advanced neuro-imaging and stereotactic navigation techniques to safely reach even the most difficult tumors and brain lesions.

 His new roles include directing neurovascular surgery and neurocritical care at Pacific Stroke and Aneurysm Center at the Pacific Neuroscience Institute and serving as chief of the glioma surgery program at the Saint John’s Cancer Institute.